wndrfl/sr-ui-developer-challenge/readme.md

 https://www.figma.com/file/sGizBkHcKcy9PUoLYgMYg8/Wonderful-UI-Code-Challenge?node-id=0%3A1

 ## Expected Delivery
-- a live URL to view your submission in action
+- a live URL to view your submission in action for both desktop and mobile breakpoints
 - a reviewable copy of the codebase
 - the ability to chat through your process and decisions